organicaudio/useful-code-snippets2/docs/terraform.md

 ## Output Variables
 `
 Output blocks can be pasted in any of the *.tf files.
 Output are printed after ``terraform output`` or ``terraform apply`` are run.
+In a rot module the label of the output block is showed to the user as the name of the variable.
+In a module the label can be used to reference the variable.
+You may need to prefix the variable with the terraform type like `data` or `var`.

 Example:
 ```hcl